J. B. Bury: History as a science

 Bury's career shows his evolving thought process and his consideration of the discipline of history as a "science".
 From his inaugural lecture as Regius Professor of Modern History at Cambridge delivered on 26 January 1903 comes his public proclamation of history as a "science" and not as a branch of "literature".
 He stated:

 I may remind you that history is not a branch of literature.
 The facts of history, like the facts of geology or astronomy, can supply material for literary art; for manifest reasons they lend themselves to artistic representation far more readily than those of the natural sciences; but to clothe the story of human society in a literary dress is no more the part of a historian as a historian, than it is the part of an astronomer as an astronomer to present in an artistic shape the story of the stars.

-Bury's lecture continues by defending the claim that history is not literature, which in turns questions the need for a historian's narrative in the discussion of historical facts and essentially evokes the question: is a narrative necessary?
+Bury's lecture continues by defending the claim that history is not literature, which in turn questions the need for a historian's narrative in the discussion of historical facts and essentially evokes the question: is a narrative necessary?
 But Bury describes his "science" by comparing it to Leopold von Ranke's idea of science and the German phrase that brought Ranke's ideas fame when he exclaimed "tell history as it happened" or "Ich will nur sagen wie es eigentlich gewesen ist."
 [I only want to say how it actually happened.]
 Bury's final thoughts during his lecture reiterate his previous statement with a cementing sentence that argues "...she [history] is herself simply a science, no less and no more".

-On the argument from ignorance and the burden of proof in his book History of Freedom of Thought he said the following.

-Some people speak as if we were not justified in rejecting a theological doctrine unless we can prove it false.
-But the burden of proof does not lie upon the rejecter.
-I remember a conversation in which, when some disrespectful remark was made about hell, a loyal friend of that establishment said triumphantly, "But, absurd as it may seem, you cannot disprove it."
-If you were told that in a certain planet revolving around Sirius there is a race of donkeys who speak the English language and spend their time in discussing eugenics, you could not disprove the statement, but would it, on that account, have any claim to be believed?
-Some minds would be prepared to accept it, if it were reiterated often enough, through the potent force of suggestion.